sawyerhunt12/supermarket_sales/README.md

 Use the provided SQL queries to analyze the data.

+Additionally, you can import the supermarket_sales.csv file into the csv fiddle site at the link above where the queries are already saved.

 ## Conclusion

 This analysis provides actionable insights for supermarket management to optimize operations, improve sales strategies, and enhance customer experience.